laamaa/TeensySynth/README.md

 Development currently done for Teensy 4.0, lighter 3.2 compatible code can be found in a separate branch.

 Requirements:
-Teensy 4.0 or something as powerful
+* Teensy 4.0 or something as powerful
-Quarterturn's Teensy Ensemble Chorus effect: https://github.com/quarterturn/teensy3-ensemble-chorus
+* Quarterturn's Teensy Ensemble Chorus effect: https://github.com/quarterturn/teensy3-ensemble-chorus

-Pros:
+Additions to the original:
 * Presets
 * Second oscillator for all voices
 * Pitch LFO
 * Filter LFO
 * Filter Envelope
 * PWM
-* Warm ensemble chorus
+* Warm ensemble chorus by [Quarterturn](https://github.com/quarterturn/teensy3-ensemble-chorus)
 * TouchOSC layout for MIDI control

+Things worse than in the original:
+* Requires more power
+* Nice code was turned into a mess
+* Documentation is horribly out of date since I change stuff all the time

 ---

+## Original readme:

 ### Features
 * 8-voice polyphony